 Assessment fees: All fees must be paid prior to the scheduling of the assessment or verification (when assessment is conducted by an IEM).
 WRAP Certifications must be paid by the supplier or licensee.

-All facilities MUST undergo a Workplace Code of Conduct assessment BEFORE production begins and annually thereafter while engaged in business with BELLA+CANVAS.
+All facilities MUST undergo a Workplace Code of Conduct assessment and obtain approval BEFORE production begins and must undergo such assessments annually thereafter while engaged in business with BELLA+CANVAS.

 ASSESSMENT PROCESS